KaniuBillows/seasearch-docs/manual/api/vector_search.md

 ### Recall Query
 For vectors of the `ivf_pq` type, you can perform a recall check on the data.
 You can optimize and adjust your `ivf_pq` index parameters based on the results of this API.
+It returns a floating point number between 0 and 1, representing the recall rate.
+The closer it is to 1, the more accurate the search results are.

 ```
 [POST] /api/${indexName}/_recall